wisp-forest/docs/docs/accessories/home.md

 # Accessories

 Welcome to the Accessories Wiki such will attempt to cover the API for using Accessories systems and give examples to learn how to implement your own accessories!
+These docs were written in mind for the 1.2.0 version of Accessories and above so **older** versions may have different methods or do not contain certain API described here.

 !!! tip "Work-in-progress"
     The Accessories documentation is still being improved, and currently lacks a quick start guide.
 If you are unsure about something, try to reference the JavaDoc or simply come ask in [our Discord](https://discord.gg/xrwHKktV2d) - we'll be happy to help